-Paula Varsalona, internationally recognized as one of the principal couture designers of bridal apparel, has been a leader in the fashion industry for over 41 years.
-Situated in the heart of New York City’s Fashion District, Paula is the designer and manufacturer of the Paula Varsalona Group, Ms. Varsalona offers unique and personalized fashion statements for every bride.
+Paula Varsalona… internationally recognized as one of the principal couturier designers of bridal apparel, has been a leader in the fashion industry for over 41 years.
+Situated in the heart of New York City’s Fashion District, Paula is the designer and manufacturer of the Paula Varsalona Group.
+Ms. Varsalona offers unique and personalized fashion statements for every bride and special occasion.

-The newest collection is no exception to the proven sensation that has been Paula Varsalona Ltd. This season pure silk taffetas and Dupioni silks are joining feminine details such as imported lace, Swarovski crystals, pleated flounces, and soft floral embellishments.
+The newest collection is no exception to the proven sensation that has consistently been Paula’s trademark.
+This season pure silk taffetas and Dupioni silks are joining feminine details such as imported lace, Swarovski crystals, pleated flounces, and soft floral embellishments.
 Accompanying the bridal designs is Ms. Varsalona’s Red Carpet Collection, a more recent and wonderfully successful line of special occasion gowns.
 Paula has actually had the unique opportunity to dress her brides again as they are now the Mother of the Bride.
 Aside from considerably filling a void in the market, these pieces also serve the ever popular “destination” wedding when worn in white or ivory.

-Paula Varsalona Marino was one of the first female members of Montville UNICO and one of the first females to vote at the National level.
+- Paula Varsalona Marino was one of the first female members of Montville UNICO and one of the first females to vote at the National level.
 She was named “Person of the Year” in 2006 by Montville UNICO.
 Ms. Varsalona was the first female member of the Board of Trustees of the UNICO National Foundation.
 In 2008, she was acclaimed as “Woman of the Year” by the Center for Italian and Italian-American Culture.
 In 2013 Ms. Varsalona received the Joseph CIanci award in Florida from UNINO National.
 She is the 2nd female to ever receive this coveted award, the first being Mother Theresa.
 Together, Ms. Varsalona and Mr. Marino are members of NIAF (National Italian American Foundation).

-Ms. Varsalona holds the office of Vice Chargee de Mission and the rank of Officier Dame of La Chaine, of the New Jersey Chapter of Confrerie de la Chaine des Rotisseurs.
+- Ms. Varsalona holds the office of Vice Chargee de Mission and the rank of Officier Dame of La Chaine, of the New Jersey Chapter of Confrerie de la Chaine des Rotisseurs.
 Most recently hosting a “Downtown Abbey” dinner at the Pleasantdale Chateau in West Orange, NJ.

 - Ms. Varsalona was on the Board of Trustees of Mount St. Dominic Catholic school for girls in North Caldwell, NJ and was inducted into their Hall of Fame in 2000.
 Paula served 27 years (3 terms) on the board.

-- A 1967 alumni of Raytown High School in Raytown, MO, she was nominated to their Hall of Fame in 2004.
+- A 1967 alumni of Raytown High School in Raytown, MO, she was nominated to be one of their first Hall of Fame inductees in 2004.